Urinary Tract Infection (UTI) Treatment Market Size, Share, and Growth Forecast for 2025 - 2032

 Point-of-care Testing Revolutionizing UTI Diagnosis with Quicker and More Accurate Detection

-• In November 2023, Becton Dickinson (BD) launched a high-sensitivity POC molecular assay, cutting diagnosis time from days to hours.
+• In November 2023, Becton Dickinson (BD) launched a high-sensitivity POC molecular assay that reduces the diagnosis time from days to just hours.

-• In October 2023, Siemens Healthineers introduced a rapid UTI detection test using AI-powered biosensors for real-time diagnosis.
+• Additionally, in October 2023, Siemens Healthineers introduced a rapid UTI detection test utilizing AI-powered biosensors for real-time diagnosis.

-Demand for personalized medicine necessitates rapid diagnostics investment to improve patient outcomes and alleviate healthcare burdens.
+The growing demand for personalized medicine underscores the need for rapid diagnostic investments to enhance patient outcomes and alleviate the burdens on healthcare systems.

 Urinary Tract Infection (UTI) Treatment Market Insights and Trends